LLNL/lbann/docs/layers/transform_layers.rst

 Cross_Grid_Sum_Slice
 ----------------------------------------

-The Cross Grid Sum Slice layer adds tensors over multiple sub-grids and slices.
+The :python:`Cross_Grid_Sum_Slice` layer adds tensors over multiple sub-grids and slices.
 This is experimental functionality for use with sub-grid parallelism.

 Arguments: None